Skip navigation

 2. Students are provided with two or more assessment tasks per course to demonstrate attainment of all of the course learning outcomes, unless it is a College-approved thesis or project course.

-4. Student participation in specific course activities are assessed if the skills and abilities at work in that participation are reflected in the course learning outcomes.
+4. Student participation in specific course activities is assessed if the skills and abilities at work in that participation are reflected in the course learning outcomes.
 Marks and/or grades are not given merely for attendance at course activities.

 5. Completion of specified class activities are a requirement of passing a course if this can be justified to College Education Committee on the basis of the teaching model being employed (e.g. group experiments in science or case study teaching) and is stated in the class summary.

-6. Where the total sum of assessment of non-written activities (e.g. oral presentations, musical performances) exceeds ten per cent of the overall assessment in a course, Colleges put in place appropriate procedures, which allow subsequent validation of the assessment, such as recording of the assessment items.
+6. Where the total sum of assessment of non-written activities (e.g. oral presentations, musical performances) exceeds ten per cent of the overall assessment in a course, Colleges put in place appropriate procedures, which allow subsequent validation of the assessment, such as recording of the assessment tasks.

 7. Group assessment tasks provide students with at least some opportunity to demonstrate their skills as individuals.